mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.3.0-Release-Notes.md

 ### MaxCtrl

+For more detailed information about the features of MaxCtrl, see the [documentation](../Reference/MaxCtrl.md) or the output of `maxctrl help`.

 #### Interactive Mode for MaxCtrl

 MaxCtrl can now be started in an interactive mode similar to MaxAdmin.
 This makes use of passwords more convenient as they have to be input only once and they are cached for the duration of the session.

-For more information about MaxCtrl, see the output of `maxctrl help`.

 #### Draining Server Connections